Before you begin

 Retrieving your Air workspace details

 API Access is available in Workspace Settings for eligible Business and Enterprise workspaces to workspace owners and admins.
-Follow these steps to retrieve your API key and Workspace ID from Air.
-You'll need both to set up the connection in Claude Desktop:
+Retrieve both your API key and Workspace ID from Air before configuring Claude Desktop:

-Under API Keys, generate a new API key.
-Keep this key secure and do not share it.
+Under API Keys, generate a new API key or copy an existing key if you have access to it.
+Keep this key private and do not share it.

-To reveal the Library folder, hit CMD + Shift + . - this will reveal all hidden folders in your home directory:
+If you need to locate the file manually on macOS, open Finder from your home folder.
+To reveal the Library folder, press CMD + Shift + ..
+This shows hidden folders in your home directory:

 { "mcpServers": { "air": { "command": "npx", "args": ["-y", "@air/mcp"], "env": { "AIR_API_KEY": "your-api-key", "AIR_WORKSPACE_ID": "your-workspace-id" } } } }

-After this, you should be able to verify Air is connected by running a simple query, i.e. "How many uploads has my workspace have in the last week?"
+After Claude Desktop reopens, verify Air is connected by asking a simple question, such as "How many uploads has my workspace had in the last week?"

 JSON